 Avoid this temptation.

-Many times when you come into a project with a lot of legacy code that has many issues associated with it, it is tempting to throw in the towel and start over from scratch.
-After all, greenfield development allows you to use the latest versions of all of the libraries and avoid all of the legacy ickiness.
+When you come into a project with a lot of legacy code that has many problematic issues, it is tempting to throw in the towel and start over from scratch.
+After all, greenfield development allows you to use the latest versions of all the libraries and avoid all the legacy ickiness.

-What people forget is that the existing code has been reviewed, tested, and run in production for a long time.
-Several years in most cases.
+Many people forget that the existing code has been reviewed, tested, and run in production for a long time—several years in most cases.
 Your new code has not.
-New code is therefore more likely to repeat many mistakes and problems that have been addressed and fixed long ago in the older code.
-This will be extremely frustrating to the business.
+As a result, your code will likely repeat many of the problems addressed and fixed long ago in the older code.
+Suffering through these problems all over again will be highly frustrating to the business.

 Your new code will probably miss something important.
-It will probably not have all of the features the customers of the old code base are used to.
-This will lead to more headaches.
+It will probably not have all of the features the customers of the old code base enjoyed.
+This lack of functionality will lead to more headaches.

-The better solution is refactor the old code into components and services, and upgrade them separately.
+The better solution is to refactor the old code into components and services.
+Then, upgrade them separately.

 Refactoring and improving are better than replacing and regretting.